Bribing Pregnant Women to Stop Smoking

 This paper – a splendid collaborative effort of nineteen people affiliated with eleven British universities – is, alas, yet another demonstration of the current bankrupt state of the orthodox approach to the smoking problem.
 It shows no hint of understanding what is needed for smokers, pregnant or otherwise, to return to the happy state (assuming other things are equal) of being non-smokers.

 The study started in 2018 when cigarettes cost around £10 per pack in the UK.
-So if a woman smoked ten cancer sticks a day, in eight weeks she would have wasted £280.
+Therefore, if a woman smoked ten cancer sticks a day, in eight weeks she would have wasted £280.
 Pro rata for smoking fifteen or twenty per day, the figures are £487.5 and £560, respectively.
-Thus, these women could have bribed themselves not to smoke because of the money they would have saved.
+These women could have bribed themselves not to smoke because of the money they would have saved.
 So why didn’t they?

 Therefore, rather than pursuing an endless search for the elusive cure for smoking, what is needed is to tackle the problem at its source.
 Tobacco products serve no useful purpose in normal human life: they must be phased out within a short time-span and banned.